Toll-Free Number Verification

 Please do not use personal social media pages.

-Do I need to mention messaging in my Privacy Policy on the website?
+Do I need to mention messaging in my Privacy Policy?

 If you do not have a business website, make sure that your privacy policy is uploaded as a PDF document on your business social media page.